johnsteele/atsd/api/data/series/examples/query-limit-direction.md

 ```

-## Request with DESC order
+## Request with descending order

-DESC order is default.
+Note that `DESC` direction is the default direction.

 ### URI